AustralianCancerDataNetwork/groundworkers/docs/from-scratch.md

 uv pip install "groundworkers[tui,embedding-pgvector]"
 ```

-Use `embedding-faiss` instead of `embedding-pgvector` only when your deployment
+Add `embedding-faiss` when you also want the optional FAISS query cache; it is
-has that supported backend.
-Add `all_source` when source-planning file formats
+not a replacement vector-store backend.
+Add `all_source` when source-planning
-are needed.
+file formats are needed.

 ## Run the setup console